dportik/dadi_pipeline/Plotting/README.md

 In the folder labeled *Example_Data* you will find a SNPs input file that will run with the *Make_Plots.py* script.
 You will only need to edit the path to the file in the script, and then the script should run normally.
-The output file of the model fit and both 2D plots are contained within the *Example_Data* folder, in a separate folder labeled *Example_Outputs*.
+The output file of the model fit and both 2D plots from the above example are contained within the *Example_Data* folder, in a separate folder labeled *Example_Outputs*.
-Running the *Make_Plots.py* script as is will actually produce 100 simulations, rather than five.
-You may choose to test the script using these data to ensure everything is working properly before examining your own empirical data.
+You should test the script using these data to ensure everything is working properly before examining your own empirical data.

 **Citation Information:**